Akalya-MS/building_efficiency/README.md

   * Cooling Load (CL)

 ## Preprocessing Steps
-* Checked for null values – None found.
+* Checked for null values
 * Computed mean, median, mode, and standard deviation (SD) for each feature to understand data distribution.
 * Standardized numerical features for consistent scale.
 * Split the dataset into 80% training and 20% testing sets.